Augustoni/wiki-score/README.md

 # WikiCorpus

 ## Project Description
-Our code makes a wikipedia corpus based on a specific term.
+Our code makes a wikipedia corpus based on a term of interest.

 1. It first selects all the wikipedia articles that respects the defined criteria
 2. It scraps information for all these articles

 The output is dataframe containing all the selected wikipedia articles and basics information for these articles.
+The code also gives access to some plots on the corpus.

 ### How is an article selected ?